constructor21/peal_web_v2/README.md

       Estimated reach
       Remaining length of current campaigns
 8. Fix calendar cell height [it's the cells not the box]
-9. Add Stripe back, isolate the css
+9. Add Stripe back, isolate the css --> have a better looking summary page
-10. Don't have the double text pop up in billing
 11. The success page should show the a panel for add, delete and change payment method
 12. Remove the component when sucessful upload or gestalt video uploader or react drop zone ?
 13. Make the repo private
 14. Add security rules
 15. Host the website
 16. Data architecture